Automated Reimbursement Process for Lost & Damaged Items

 4.2 Dispute Creation Process for Compensated Price:

-Go to Recon Dispute section from the Support & Disputes menu in the Seller Lab.
+1. Go to the Recon Dispute section from the Support & Disputes menu in Seller Lab.

-Select the barcode you would like to dispute and enter the expected price.
-Now click on Complete Dispute.
+6. Select the barcode you wish to dispute, enter the expected price, and click Complete Dispute.

 4.3 Managing and tracking dispute